 \subsection{BBM bright traveling breather solutions}

-We compute {five} branches of BBM traveling breathers, bifurcating from the NLS limit.
-The edge of the focusing regime ($\sigma > 0$ in Eq.~\eqref{BBM-HNLS}) of the NLS reduction is marked by the inflection point of the unit mean linear dispersion relation \eqref{BBM-Dispersion-relation} $\tilde{k}=\sqrt{3} \approx 1.73$.
+We compute {five} branches of BBM traveling breathers, bifurcating from the focusing NLS limit.
+The edge of the focusing regime [$\sigma > 0$ in Eq.~\eqref{BBM-HNLS}] of the NLS reduction is marked by the inflection point of the unit-mean linear dispersion relation \eqref{BBM-Dispersion-relation} $\tilde{k}=\sqrt{3} \approx 1.73$.
 It is crucial to initialize the Newton iterations with an accurate initial guess in the nearly monochromatic regime for convergence to traveling breathers.
 In order to use a NLS bright soliton as the initial seed for the continuation procedure, it is necessary to initialize the carrier wavenumber $\tilde{k} > \sqrt{3}$.
-The {five} traveling breather branches are characterized by the carrier wavenumbers
+The {five} traveling breather branches are characterized by the carrier wave numbers

-We refer to each of these branches as Family-1, 2, 3, 4 and 5, respectively. {We perform the computations on large domains for each of the breather families 1-5, with $2L \in \{400,200,500,500,500\}$ respectively}.
-The NLS approximations provide good initial guesses for computing traveling breathers with carrier wave numbers $\tilde{k}>2.4$.
+We refer to each of these branches as families 1, 2, 3, 4, and 5, respectively. {We perform the computations on large domains for each of the breather families 1-5, with $2L \in \{400,200,500,500,500\}$, respectively}. {The spatial discretization for all the computed families is $\Delta x={2L}/{2M}=0.08$, while $N=16$ (32 Fourier modes) is found to be an appropriate discretization in time.} The NLS approximations provide good initial guesses for computing traveling breathers with carrier wave numbers $\tilde{k}>2.4$.